w3f/polkadot-wiki/docs/learn/how-to/create-proxy-account.md

 !!! tip "GOOD TO KNOW"

-    You cannot create a pure proxy type from the "Accounts" page; to do this you must be on the "Extrinsics" page.
+    You can't create a pure proxy type from the "Accounts" page; to do this you must be on the "Extrinsics" page.
 To create a pure proxy, follow [these steps](create-pure-proxy.md) instead.

 * * *